mahsankhaan/appsody/README.md

  ## Conclusion

 In this tutorial we learn how to integrate appsody in Visual Studio Code to minimize the local development workload.
 We used appsody node.js-express stack , that later helps in creating container and applying continuous integration without been expert in containerization technologies.
-Once the local development is completed  , we build the image and simply deploy to docker hub so that in future we can deploy the image on IBM Cloud.
+Once the local development is completed  , we build the image and simply deploy to docker hub so that in future we can easily migrate and  deploy the image on any cloud platform that supports docker images .